 But so far, many large companies don’t have push at the top of their to-do lists.
 For these sites, there are many more immediate concerns: year 2000 compliance, enterprise application deployment and even rolling out intranets.
+Heck, there is even Web 2.0 generators to think about.

 “Right now, we are using our intranet [to distribute information], and it works just fine,” said Dana Abrams, director of global initiatives at Rockwell International Corp., in Costa Mesa, Calif.